Noah-Huppert/NoahHuppert.com/generator/README.md

 ## Output File
 One JSON file.
 Contains a top level key for each input file type.
+If types have sub-keys (like `project/art`) there will be an top level key for each sub-key in those types.

 Each of these type keys has the following keys: